BioJulia/PopGen.jl/docs/getting_started/comparison.md

 ### `PopData` vs `genind` size

-It was pretty tricky to come up with a sensible/efficient/convenient data structure for PopGen.jl, and the original attempt was a Julian variant to a `genind`, which itself is something known as an `S4 class object`.
-While the two-DataFrames design might not seem like it took a lot of effort, we ultimately decided that the column-major style and available tools, combined with careful genotype Typing was a decent "middle-ground" of ease-of-use vs performance.
-Plus, we are suckers for consistent syntax, which `genind`'s don't have compared to standard R syntax (looking at you too, Tidyverse/ggplot!).
+It was pretty tricky to come up with a sensible/efficient/convenient data structure for PopGen.jl, and while the two-DataFrames design might not seem like it took a lot of effort, we ultimately decided that the column-major style and available tools, combined with careful genotype Typing was a decent "middle-ground" of ease-of-use vs performance.

 *Anyway*, it's important to understand how much space your data will take up in memory (your RAM) when you load it in, especially since data's only getting bigger!
 Keep in mind that `gulfsharks` in PopGen.jl also provides lat/long data, which _should_ inflate the size of the object somewhat compared to the `genind`, which we won't add any location data to.